 While Denver was not as good in 1981, Hostetler was far better, hitting .318 with 27 HR and 103 RBI.
 His homer total was more than Nick Esasky and Ryne Sandberg combined in the 1981 American Association, and he was only one home run behind league leader George Bjorkman.
 Only teammate Dan Briggs, with 110 RBI, drove in more.
 Hostetler was the A.A.
 All-Star first baseman that year.
-Getting his first major league playing time, he went 3 for 6 with a homer for the 1981 Expos.
-All of his hits came in the Expos' last regular-season game, on October 4 in New York, after the team had clinched the second-half title (Boxscore).
-His monster home run off Pete Falcone was the team's only run in a 2-1 loss in which Montreal fielded a AAA line-up after the first few innings.
+Getting his first major league playing time, he went 3 for 6 with a homer for the Expos.
+All of his hits came in the Expos' last regular-season game, on October 4th against the New York Mets, after the team had clinched the second-half title (Boxscore).
+His monster home run off Pete Falcone was the team's only run in a 2-1 loss in which Montreal fielded a AAA line-up after the first couple of innings.

-He was a .232 hitter, with 22 HR and 67 RBI for the Texas Rangers in 1982, as their primary first baseman, but he struck out 113 times in 418 at-bats and saw his playing time dwindle after that.
-He led the team in home runs in spite of not playing his first game until May 29, giving Ranger fans hopes that he would become a huge power threat.
+After being included in a spring training trade that sent him and Larry Parrish to the Texas Rangers in return for Al Oliver, he was a .232 hitter, with 22 HR and 67 RBI in 1982, as the Rangers' primary first baseman, but he struck out 113 times in 418 at-bats and saw his playing time dwindle after that.
+He led the team in home runs in spite of not playing his first game until May 29th, giving Rangers fans hopes that he would become a huge power threat.
 However, he was replaced at 1B by rookie Pete O'Brien in 1983, and did not last long at DH as his power faded away, with only 11 home runs in 94 games while his strikeout rate went from bad to awful.
-Texas Ranger fans had hoped he might someday be as good as Dave Kingman, but Hostetler never had much success in the Major Leagues.
-He had been acquired in 1982, along with Larry Parrish, in a spring training trade with the Montreal Expos for Al Oliver, who subsequently went on to tear up the National League.
-At least Texas fans were able to see Parrish be productive for a few seasons in Arlington.
+Texas Rangers fans had hoped he might someday be as good as Dave Kingman, but Hostetler never had much success in the Major Leagues.
+Al Oliver, for whom he had been traded prior to the 1982 season, subsequently went on to tear up the National League.
+At least Texas fans were able to see Larry Parrish, the other player involved in the trade, be productive for a few seasons in Arlington.

 Back to the American Association